sirouk/trade-engine/README.md

 ## Adding Credentials

-Before running the trade engine, you will need to provide your credentials for Bittensor or any other services.
-The credentials are stored in a JSON file (`credentials.json`).
+Before running the trade engine, you'll need to configure your exchange API credentials.
+These are stored securely in `credentials.json`.

 To set up the credentials, run the following command, which will prompt you to enter your API key(s):